 Butterfly and Moth as a Totem will come in these cyclical duration and the journey is pretty much in three seasons (but not in winter).
 One of the differences between moth and butterfly is the butterfly’s antennae are club-shaped with a long shaft and a bulb at the end.
 A moth’s antennae are feathery or sawed-edged.
 Antennae is our symbol for sensitivity, awareness and empathic information that is always readily available to us, if we can slow down the mind enough to feel the emotional intelligence (information that is coming from energy.

 Butterflies and Moths have many things in common, just like toad and frog, but its their differences which helps us in the totem or symbolic language and how we are working with nature as our guide and teacher in her shamanic languages.

 When working with Moths and Butterfly, the main root symbol is transformation, a season of growth (which includes struggle) its death and then the rebirth in order for us to learn and grow in our natural selves.
 This is why nature is our mirror for such work, a clear and unabridged no nonsense messenger.
 We learn throughout our life and many who have butterfly medicine must learn to change.
 That is one of the most difficult things once past thirty.

 2. Grays & Browns;

 4. Pure White or shades of White.

-I am always very joyful when my white buttery comes around me, I know that most of the work is done as a shaman (at least for that cycle).
-Now that I am older, with lots of experience, the cycles are much shorter in general, like a week.
+I am always very joyful when my white buttery comes around me, I know that most of the work is done (at least for that cycle).
+Now that I am older, the cycles are much shorter in general, like a week.
 When we are young in our 30s or 40s, these cycles can be very long but they may only be a week or two when they come around you in your healing processes.